jonasrembratt/DCAF.Squawks/README.md

       "comment": "VFR"
     },
     {
-      "mode3": "7040-7047 #(n = 1)",
+      "mode3": "7040-7047 #(n)",
-      "comment": "$(Aerodrome #=(x))"
+      "comment": "$(Aerodrome #=(n))"
     }
   ]
 }

 ```

-As we have already seen this would name the aerodromes "Aerodrome #1",
+As we have already seen this would name the aerodromes "Aerodrome #0",
-"Aerodrome #2" and so on.
+"Aerodrome #1", and so on.
 But by surrounding the result inside a
-dynamic value qualifier "$(" and ")" you indicating to the compiler
+variable qualifier "$(" and ")" you are instructing the compiler
-that this is a dynamic value, and that it should try and look it up
+that this is a variable and that it should try and look it up
-in a values file you're supplying.
-The values file is also a JSON file
+in a data file you're supplying.
+The data file is also a JSON file
 with a single list of key/value pairs, like this:

 ### Example data file